awsdocs/aws-cloud9-user-guide/doc_source/ec2-ssm.md

 ## Configuring VPC endpoints for private connectivity<a name="configure-no-egress"></a>

-When you launch an instance into a private subnet with the **access via Systems Manager** option, its security group doesn't have an inbound rule to allow incoming network traffic\.
+When you launch an instance into a subnet with the **access via Systems Manager** option, its security group doesn't have an inbound rule to allow incoming network traffic\.
 The security group does, however, have an outbound rule that permits outbound \(or egress\) traffic from the instance\.
 This is required to download packages and libraries required to keep the AWS Cloud9 IDE up to date\.

 To prevent outbound as well as inbound traffic for the instance, you need to create and configure Amazon VPC endpoints for Systems Manager\.
 An interface VPC endpoint \(interface endpoint\) enables you to connect to services powered by [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/userguide/endpoint-service.html), a technology that enables you to privately access Amazon EC2 and Systems Manager APIs by using private IP addresses\.
 To configure VPC endpoints to use Systems Manager, follow the instructions provided by this [Knowledge Center resource](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-systems-manager-vpc-endpoints/)\.